lukee11/Fintech_Case_Study/README.md

 * The above recommendations would require expanding existing back-office technology to access other assets, execution, monitoring and machine learning to refine the adjustments.

-* These tecchnolgies are suitable as they are only minor additions and upgrades to the current platform.
+* These technologies are suitable as they are only minor additions and upgrades to the current platform.

 ## References: